A class of nonergodic interacting particle systems with unique invariant measure: Reversible dynamics for discrete-spin models

 Adding zeros we have

-If $\nu$ is invariant w.r.t $K$ it follows
+If $\nu$ is invariant w.r.t. $K$, it follows

-where the left hand side is non-negative.
-We want to exploit properties of the $d$-dimensional lattice in order to show the r.h.s of the last equation goes to zero for $\L\nearrow G$.
+where the left-hand side is nonnegative.
+We want to exploit properties of the \mbox{$d$-}dimensional lattice in order to show the RHS of the last equation goes to zero for $\Lambda \nearrow G$.
 Let us define

-We estimate $-V(\o,i^+)+\log\frac{\G(\o,i^+)}{\nu(1_{\o})}-\log\frac{\G(\o^i,i^-)}{\nu(1_{\o^i})}=$
+We estimate

-Using $\log a\leq a-1$ and expressing the oscillation on $\L^c$ via single-point oscillations we arrive at $\vt_\L(i)$.
-Similarly we get for the second summand:
+Using $\log a\leq a-1$ and expressing the oscillation on $\Lambda ^c$ via single-point oscillations, we arrive at $\vartheta _\Lambda (i)$.
+Similarly we get for the second summand